 The sun has cleared the hori-zon and another day has started.
+Activity before the midstarted.
 Activity before the mid-day torpor.
-Spoor in he soft sand shows crossed.
+Spoor in the soft sand shows where an agile wallaby has crossed.
 Other tracks, smaller these ones, trace the course of a hermit-crab, dragging its shell.
 Overhead, spangled drongoes chatter and chase one another through the trees, glossy black birds with forked tails.